 On a personal note, I have been given a diagnosis of breast cancer and congestive heart failure.
 The breast cancer is currently in remission but congestive heart failure is a progressive disease.
 It can be managed for many years but often 50% of those with it may die within five years of diagnosis.
 For me, so far so good.
 I am managing both with as much grace and care as I can muster and am very lucky to have excellent support from family, friends and caring physicians.

 I have had time to review my advance directive and realized that I didn’t wish to make any changes to that document.
 My doctor has a copy as does my hospital.
 My family are all aware of what I want and don’t want, especially with thoughts towards what happens if I get COVID-19.

 Advance care planning should include the following: advance directive for health care; health care proxy; power of attorney for finances and a will.
 They should be updated when changes occur or on a routine basis to make sure they meet current wishes.
 Once done, they can help avoid family arguments or second guessing about what is important to the patient.
 My advance directive is Five Wishes because it covers the medical, legal, personal and the spiritual.
 Remember, no one is promised tomorrow and predicting an expiration date is an inexact science.
 I think of completing advance care planning as an act of love for my family.
 With any kind of luck, you won’t have to use these documents for many years, but you never know.

-Leslie Piet, RN, BSN, MA, is a nurse who has served the community surrounding Baltimore, Maryland, for more than 40 years.
-She co-authored the reader’s guide to The Four Things that Matter Most by Dr. Ira Byock, has given numerous workshops on advance care planning, and serves on the Board of Directors of Aging with Dignity.
+(Leslie Piet is a former nurse and former member of the Aging with Dignity Board of Directors.
+She co-authored the reader’s guide to The Four Things that Matter Most by Dr. Ira Byock and has given numerous workshops on advance care planning.)